ibexa/documentation-developer/docs/api/rest_api_usage.md

 For example, to allow the JS test above to be executed along-side this page, the following could be added to a .env file (like the .env.local): `CORS_ALLOW_ORIGIN=^https?://doc.ibexa.co`.

-To add several domains, to change the default (like disabling regular expressions), config/packages/nelmio_cors.yaml should be edited.
+To add several domains, to filter on URIs, to change the default (like disabling regular expressions), config/packages/nelmio_cors.yaml should be edited with the help of the [NelmioCorsBundle Configuration Documentation](https://github.com/nelmio/NelmioCorsBundle/blob/master/README.md#configuration).

 ## REST communication summary